ojilenoah/ecom/README.md

 ### Vercel Deployment

-This project is optimized for Vercel deployment with zero configuration required.
+This project works out of the box with Vercel - no additional configuration needed!

-#### Prerequisites
-- A PostgreSQL database (Neon, Supabase, or any PostgreSQL provider)
-- Environment variables configured

 #### Deploy to Vercel